Personalized for your needs

-- Disruptive and aggressive behaviors in those with autism spectrum disorder including in those who are minimally verbal
+- Maladaptive behaviors (including aggression, irritability, violence, self-harm) in those with autism spectrum disorder or have intellectual disability, including in those who are minimally verbal.

-- Neuropsychiatric conditions such as functional neurological disorder (conversion disorder), catatonia, as well as mental health symptoms associated with traumatic brain injury, brain cancer, autoimmune conditions, epilepsy, and rare genetic disorders
+- Neuropsychiatric conditions such as functional neurological disorder (also known as conversion disorder), catatonia, dementia, as well as mental health symptoms associated with traumatic brain injury such as concussions, brain cancer, autoimmune conditions, epilepsy, and rare genetic disorders.